praj2408/praj2408/README.md

-<p>Hi there!
-I'm an AI Engineer with 2 years of experience designing and deploying machine learning solutions that drive real-world impact.
-My journey has taken me from data preprocessing and model training to developing scalable applications powered by deep learning and AI.
-I enjoy exploring the latest research, optimizing models for performance, and translating complex problems into innovative, efficient solutions.
+<p>Hi, I’m an AI Engineer with 3+ years of experience building scalable, high-impact AI and Machine Learning solutions at Ascendion.
+I specialize in transforming complex problems into intelligent, production-ready systems — from data preprocessing and model training to deploying deep learning applications at scale.

-I’m passionate about collaborative projects and continuously learning new tools and techniques to stay at the forefront of technology.
-Whether it’s building cutting-edge neural networks or diving into data analytics, I’m always ready to tackle new challenges.

-Feel free to explore my repositories and get in touch if you’d like to connect or collaborate on exciting AI projects!</p>
+I’m passionate about continuous learning, experimenting with emerging AI technologies, and collaborating on projects that push boundaries.
+Whether it’s architecting neural networks, fine-tuning performance, or building end-to-end ML pipelines, I thrive on solving challenging problems efficiently and creatively.</p>

 - 🔭 **Current Focus:** Working on cutting-edge Gen AI Systems and Large Language Models.